What is low-code development?

 What is a no-code platform?

 How is it possible that anyone on your team can create apps?
-By using a no-code platform, organizations can build and launch apps using visual building blocks and simple, intuitive user interfaces rather than coding languages.
+By using a no-code platform, organisations can build and launch apps using visual building blocks and simple, intuitive user interfaces rather than coding languages.
 A no-code app builder often uses drag-and-drop functionality and other graphical building tools to streamline development and make it accessible for a wide variety of users.

 Benefits of no-code development

-No-code platforms are gaining popularity among organizations of all sizes and across industries.
-Is no–code development the right approach for your business?
+No-code platforms are gaining popularity among organisations of all sizes and across industries.
+Is no-code development the right approach for your business?
 The key advantages of using no-code development to launch an app are:

 - You can take your idea from start to finish in less time and with fewer resources than would be required if built with code or outsourced to professional developers.